Flixster: Site information

 Between November 2006 and January 2007, the number of daily page views reported for Flixster by Alexa Toolbar users rose from fewer than 20 million to around 50 million.
 Quantcast reported that the number of global daily page views for Flixster.com peaked at 8,331,961 on January 23, 2008, and dropped to 1,325,685 by July 5, 2008.
-Alexa stopped reporting daily page views as of June 2008; the number of page views for Flixster as a percentage decreased by almost two-thirds from mid-December 2007 to mid-June 2008.
+Alexa stopped reporting daily page views as of June 2008; the number of page views for Flixster as a percentage decreased by nearly two-thirds from mid-December 2007 to mid-June 2008.

-Flixster's Facebook application, Movies, was consistently one of the most popular apps on that site; its daily user totals peaked in December 2007.
+Flixster's Facebook application, Movies, was consistently one of the most popular apps on the site; its daily user totals peaked in December 2007.
 By September 2010, its popularity had waned significantly; its 2.98 million monthly active users placed the Movies app as the ninth most-used entertainment application on Facebook and 92nd among apps overall.

 Flixster Collections, a desktop application featuring a content discovery and management system, began open beta testing on August 4, 2011.

 Marketing practices

 Flixster's growth was described in the trade press as attributable to "its aggressive viral marketing practices," including "the automated selection of your email account's entire address book in order to send a Flixster invitation to all of your contacts."
-Although company claimed this procedure was an industry standard used by other services, Flixster differed in that its system automatically selected all contacts in the user's address book and required the user to manually un-select each address to prevent email from being sent to a user.
+Although the company claimed that the procedure was an industry standard used by other services, Flixster differed in that its system automatically selected all contacts in the user's address book and required the user to manually un-select each address to prevent email from being sent to a user.
 Cofounder Joe Greenstein described the difference between Flixster and other sites as: "We make it easy to invite your friends.
 Other sites don't provide good ways for people to spread the word."

 As a consequence of its policy of emailing users' entire address books with advertisements for the site, the website was criticized on numerous Internet blogs.
-At one time, email from Flixster to Hotmail users was being filtered and deleted as spam.
+At one point, email from Flixster to Hotmail users was being filtered and deleted as spam.